samruddhikhandale/course22/getting-started-with-codespaces.md

 A codespace will open in a web-based version of Visual Studio Code.

+**Note**: Dev container spec is also supported by [other supporting tools](https://containers.dev/supporting) along with GitHub Codespaces.

 ## Opening a notebook

 The [dev container](.devcontainer/devcontainer.json) is fully configured with softwares and [machine learning libraries](.devcontainer/requirements.txt) needed for this course.